 Help me with an outline or an initial draft when I’m blocked and having trouble getting started.

-Help me train my agents by giving them ChatGPT-generated ticket responses and letting them correct tone, style, grammar, errors, and teaching them to improve the responses for our customers.
+Help me train my human customer service agents by giving them ChatGPT-generated ticket responses and letting them correct tone, style, grammar, errors, and teaching them to improve customer support responses for our customers.

 With so many applications for ChatGPT in customer service, particularly in the realm of drafting customer communications or using ChatGPT to create knowledge base documentation, we wanted to see how it would handle some of the scenarios we see most frequently in our daily work.